 I did try the fix you suggested, but no success.
 I figured it out.
 Hope my post will help others who search similar issues.

 Artwork was my biggest concern, it can take some time and effort to get it to one's liking.
 Since iTunes was showing artwork, I knew it was in there somewhere.
 I had Mp3tag setup to read all tag types, which was the problem.
-I went into Tools>Options and under Tags-Mpeg, I selected only one tag type to be read (such as ID3v2).
+I went into File>Options and under Tags-Mpeg, I selected only one tag type to be read (such as ID3v2).
 I then refreshed the directory.
 I sorted by the artwork column and selected all that had a 1 and did a save, with all 3 types of tags selected to write.
-After that, I went back into the Tools>Options and selected only APE for read, refreshed the directory.
+After that, I went back into the File>Options and selected only APE for read, refreshed the directory.
 Now there were more with a 1 in the artwork, looking good.
 Selected all with the 1 and saved again.
 Just for fun, I did this all over again, selecting only ID3V1.
 Eventually I got them all done, and the biggest delay in this was the refreshing of the directory (big library).

 After all of the artwork was fixed, it was easy to see what other values were empty.
 Fields such as artist, album, genre were easily fixed.